-Figure 2.5.5 presents results of simulation of fluorescence collection efficiency in $200\mu$ collection fiber using achromatic collection lenses.
+Figure 24.
+Simulation of fluorescence collection efficiency for bead in capillary.
+(200 μ collection fiber).
+Full ray tracing (upper panel), enlarged ray intercept area (middle panel), collection efficiency (lower panel). presents results of simulation of fluorescence collection efficiency in 200 μ collection fiber using achromatic collection lenses.
 As can be seen, from the ray tracing, with achromatic objective all wavelengths are focused in the same position (upper and middle panels).